-Rather than organizing training programs and workshops for simply the new comers.
+Rather than organizing training programs and workshops for simply the newcomers.
 Companies should try and organize training for all the employees irrespective of how many years they have been working there or what post it is that they hold.
-Having such training programs on a regular basis really keeps the employees focused and properly functional.
+Having such training programs regularly keeps the employees focused and properly functional.

 5. Periodically analyze whether the gap is getting smaller or not: